STEVE INSKEEP, HOST:

 GREENE: Even bringing up the word casino as a comparison for a bank is probably something no one ever wants to hear.

 GREENE: Well, can you just give us a window into a sophisticated bank like this?
 I mean, you have this image of a place with very smart experts and all these, you know, safety precautions in place.
 How could this happen?

 WESSEL: Yes.
-One, it's a big mistake and taxpayers pay if it gets to be a bigger mistake.
-So the question is, is this is a warning sign that banks are back to their old shenanigans.
+One, it's a big mistake, and taxpayers pay if it gets to be a bigger mistake.
+So the question is, is this is a warning sign that banks are back to their own shenanigans?
 And secondly, what happens at one bank usually doesn't happen only at one bank.
 All bank stocks are down on this.
-And the question is whether banks are doing things that will go kablooey(ph) and put he economy at risk the way it was four or five years ago.
+And the question is whether banks are doing things that will go kablooey(ph) and put the economy at risk, the way it was four or five years ago.

 GREENE: All right.
 David, thanks so much.

 WESSEL: You're welcome.